-The CMTS validates the certification paths of Manufacture CA and CM Certificates using the following criteria.
-Note that the criteria are iterative and require a CMTS to validate the certification path of a Chained Manufacturer CA certificate before it can validate the certification path of a CM Certificate issued by that Manufacturer CA.
+The CMTS validates the certification paths of CA and CM Certificates using the following criteria.

+Note: The criteria are iterative and a CMTS MUST validate the certification path of a Chained CA certificate before it can validate the certification path of a CM Certificate issued by that CA.

-The CMTS labels Manufacturer CA and Cable Modem Certificates as Valid or Invalid if their certification paths are valid or invalid, respectively.
-Trusted certificates are Valid; this is true even if the current time does not fall within the Trusted certificate's validity period.
-Untrusted certificates are Invalid.
+The CMTS MUST label CA and Cable Modem Certificates as Valid or Invalid if their certification paths are valid or invalid, respectively.
+Trusted certificates MUST be Valid; this is true even if the current time does not fall within the Trusted certificate's validity period.
+Untrusted certificates MUST be Invalid.